seedstack/website/content/docs/getting-started/project-types/index.md

 easily generated.
 Moreover, these predefined types guarantee you a clean organization of your code and good modularity so stick to them when possible.

-* [Java Web applications](creation/webapp) which are packaged as a WAR file,
+* [Java Web applications](webapp) which are packaged as a WAR file,
-* [Batch jobs](creation/batch) which are packaged as an executable JAR file,
+* [Batch jobs](batch) which are packaged as an executable JAR file,
-* [Reusable business domains](creation/domain) which are packaged as a JAR file,
+* [Reusable business domains](domain) which are packaged as a JAR file,
-* [Reusable functions](creation/function) which are packaged as multiple JAR files and/or static files,
+* [Reusable functions](function) which are packaged as multiple JAR files and/or static files,
-* [Browser-only single page applications](creation/w20) which are static files.
+* [Browser-only single page applications](w20) which are static files.

+{{% callout info %}}
+Note that SeedStack is designed with extension in mind so you can design your own project types and provide archetypes and code generators for them in a [custom distribution](../distribution/create-your-own).
+{{% /callout %}}

 # Inner structure for Java modules